queilawithaQ/documentation/_pro/quickstart/docker-101.md

 ## What Is Docker?

 Docker is a technology product, created by [Docker Inc.](https://www.docker.com), based on the [open-source Moby project](https://mobyproject.org).
-Docker is a tool to build and and run applications inside of containers based on Docker images, which is a portable and reusable file that launches an almost full-stack application environment.
+Docker is a tool to build and run applications inside of containers based on Docker images, which is a portable and reusable file that launches an almost full-stack application environment.

 For more information, [visit Docker's "What Is Docker?" page](https://www.docker.com/what-docker).